 Now we can say the Moto G Stylus 5G will be backed by a larger 5000mAh battery (up from 4G Moto G Stylus’s 4,000mAh).
 Regarding charging capacity, we get 10W charging support like its 4G version.

 In addition, the IMEI database reveals that Moto G Stylus 5G will carry the Denver code name.
-Past report via Techniknews suggested that Motorola Denver (Moto G Stylus 5G) will be equipped with Qualcomm’s Snapdragon 480 5G chipset coupled with 4GB/64GB and 4GB/128GB configuration.
-It will feature a quad-camera setup on the back that includes a 48MP Samsung S5KGM1ST main sensor, an 8MP ultra-wide-angle lens, a 5MP macro lens, and a 2MP depth sensor.
+Past reports via Techniknews suggested that Motorola Denver (Moto G Stylus 5G) will be equipped with Qualcomm’s Snapdragon 480 5G chipset coupled with 4GB/64GB and 4GB/128GB configuration.
+It will feature a quad-camera setup on the back that includes a 48MP Samsung S5KGM1ST primary sensor, an 8MP ultra-wide-angle lens, a 5MP macro lens, and a 2MP depth sensor.
 The handset will have a 16MP sensor on the front for selfies and video calls.

 The G Stylus 5G has also appeared on the Geekbench v5 benchmark platform.
-The listing reveals Snapdragon 480 SoC, 6GB RAM and Android 11 OS will be packed with the handset.
+The listing reveals Snapdragon 480 SoC, 6GB RAM, and Android 11 OS will be packed with the handset.